 This pretty floral dress:

-This simple but classy fitted top and pencil skirt:
+These simple but classy fitted tops and pencil skirts:

 This whole urban winter look:

 This black flannel shirt buttoned up all the way:

 These outfits use the color wheel to coordinate what the subjects are wearing with the location: here we see complimentary colors (colors that are opposite to each other on the color wheel), like purple/yellow, blue/orange or red/green: